Shahbaz7678/Financial-Dashboard/README.md

 **Insights and Analysis**: The data analysis provides detailed insights into various aspects of credit card transactions, such as revenue growth, customer growth, transaction count, transaction amount, overall revenue, interest earned, cost-to-revenue ratio, activation rate, delinquency rate, utilization ratio, customer satisfaction score, customer age group and revenue generation, customer demographics, and revenue contribution by gender.

-**Real-Time Insights**: The project makes use of features to ensure that the Power BI dashboards reflect up-to-date information, providing stakeholders with the most current trends. .appppp{andAndpatterns.
+**Real-Time Insights**: The project makes use of features to ensure that the Power BI dashboards reflect up-to-date information, providing stakeholders with the most current trends and Patterns.